paablos8/SecurityAssistant/README.md

 5. Go the directory folder just cloned by using `cd SecurityAssistant` and open the SecurityAssistant folder in your IDE.

-6. The security ontology used for this application is stored in the folder `/SecurityAssistant/src/main/java/com/example/ontology/files`. <br>
-- Before your run the application for the first time, the `file path` variable of the locally stored security ontology must be changed manually.
-In the class `/SecurityAssistant/src/main/java/com/example/ontology/InitJena.java` change the filePath in line 58 to the absolute path to your locally stored security ontology. <br>
-- This should look like this: `filePath = "file:/C:/Users/Wiwi-Admin/SecurityAssistant/src/main/java/com/example/ontology/files/Mueller2023_Security_shortened.rdf";`. <br>
-- It's important that forward slashes "/" are used!

-7. Then build the application: `mvn clean package`.
+6. Then build the application: `mvn clean package`.

-8. Run the main method in `SecurityAssistant/src/main/java/com/example/SecurityAssistant`.
+7. Run the main method in `SecurityAssistant/src/main/java/com/example/SecurityAssistant`.

-9. Open your web browser and navigate to `http://localhost:8080` to access the application.
+8. Open your web browser and navigate to `http://localhost:8080` to access the application.

 ## Usage